-Do not leave cassettes sitting where they are exposed to high heat or humidity, such as on top of the dashboard or in the player.
-If a cassette is exposed to extreme heat or cold, let it reach a moderate temperature before putting it in the player.
+When they are not in use, store cassettes in their cases to protect them from dust and moisture.
+Never place cassettes where they will be exposed to direct sunlight, high heat, or high humidity.
+If a cassette is exposed to extreme heat or cold, let it reach a moderate temperature before inserting it in the player.